PEZ/rich4clojure/README.md

 ## Support the project

+Consider starring ⭐ this repository, pretty please. 🙏

-Please consider contributing.
+Please also consider contributing.
 Issues and pull requests are welcome.
-Though I have to figure out a good process for PRs.
-(It is quite a mess in my translation script right now.
-So I might not always be super quick to pull.)
+Right now the ”other editor” instructions can improve greatly, especially with **Editor X** configuration added to this repository.
+Please consider sending PRs with instructions and settings for your favorite editor.

 The [Discussions](https://github.com/PEZ/rich4clojure/discussions) tab is also there for us to discuss both the project and solutions.